This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 Yes, since you asked, or at least usually, I answered, anger rising.
 The alarms stopped ringing in my head as the nannites finished up repairing the damage.
 I slipped through the crowd.
 Seeing the mostly deserted street sent an unexpected pang through my chest.
 There was a part of me that was hoping that Kate was just waiting for me outside the bar.
 It was a childish part, and I damn well should have known better.
 Thankfully, Delph and Maestro stayed quiet for the entire trip back to our current safe house.

 Staten Island came through the alien war mostly unscathed compared to the rest of New York City – at least when it came to combat damage.
 Probably because the Purgatory virus created by the alien bioweapons damn near depopulated the island.
-These days, Staten Island was populated by squatters just trying to eke out a living in the ruins of the once great city.
+These days, Staten Island was home to squatters just trying to eke out a living in the ruins of the once great city.
 Liberation didn’t care if people were taking over the dead’s houses, as long as they didn’t cause problems for Liberation’s chosen living in the Green Zone over on Manhattan.

 My neighborhood was mostly populated by other freelancers.
-This was a good thing because it meant that the roving bands of criminals didn’t bother our homes and everyone kept to themselves.
+This was a good thing because it meant the roving bands of criminals didn’t bother our homes and everyone kept to themselves.
 While I wasn’t exactly hiding from Liberation the way I was six months ago, I was doing my best not to draw any more of their attention than absolutely necessary.
 I didn’t feel the normal relaxation returning home.
-I wasn’t sure how I was going to tell Brian that I screwed up my only chance with the Irregulars.
+I wasn’t sure how I was going to tell Brian I screwed up my only chance with the Irregulars.
 I hated to let Brian down considering how many times he’d helped me out.
 I collapsed into a chair and stewed.

 A knock on the door snapped me out of contemplating my numerous screw-ups.
 It couldn’t have been someone hostile, or Delph wouldn’t have let them get that close to the house.
 Maybe one of the neighbors, but they all had my comm code.
 They would have called first.
 Freelancers are notoriously polite, if for no other reason than to keep from getting shot in some stupid misunderstanding.
 Hell, in my current mood, I probably shouldn’t interact with anyone.
 I ignored the door.